 It is an amazing salad dressing.

-And, they are generous with sharing their recipe.
+And they are generous in sharing their recipe.
 Although, it never seems to be quite as tasty when I make it at home.

 6. They sell over 700 million breadsticks every year!

 How can a perfectly crusted miniature loaf of warm Italian bread slathered in velvety-rich butter and dusted with mouthwatering garlic be so appealing?
 Beats me!
 But, apparently, 700 million people think so.
 Well, if they only had one, that is.

 So, maybe they each had three.
 That’s still roughly 233 million people eating breadsticks at Olive Garden every single year.
 That’s a lot of breadsticks and a lot of happy customers!

 It’s pretty amazing how something so simple can have its own cult-like following.
 If you don’t believe me, you’ve never been to an Olive Garden when they temporarily run out of breadsticks.
 Madness!

 7. Mozzarella sticks aren’t Italian.

 They’re actually French.

-While the origin of mozzarella cheese is disputed between the French and the Italian, it was definitely the French who coated the cheese with breadcrumbs and fried it creating this little piece of heaven.
+While the origin of mozzarella cheese is disputed between the French and the Italians, it was definitely the French who coated the cheese with breadcrumbs and fried it, creating this little piece of heaven.

 Somewhere along the line, it got dipped in marinara sauce.
 And, poof, it was Italian.

 8. You can celebrate New Year’s Eve at the Olive Garden in Times Square.

 If you want to be in the middle of all the action without being jam-packed body-to-body waiting for the ball to drop in Times Square, you can reserve a spot at Olive Garden for $400 per person.